Team-Potion/transcribe-audio-files/README.md

 - Split transcriptions into sentences using NLTK Punkt tokenizer.
 - Process audio files in parallel using multiple worker processes.
 - Export transcribed sentences to text files and sliced audio files.
+- Checkpoint the list of processed audio files at regular intervals.

 ## Requirements